Kentucky Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in Kentucky?

-The national average salary for clinical psychologists is just over $81,000.
-But professionals in Kentucky make lower salaries than that, putting the commonwealth in the bottom 10 compared to the rest of the United States.
+The national average salary for clinical psychologists is $106,600.
+Professionals in Kentucky make near that, putting the commonwealth in the top 20 of states.

 FIND SCHOOLS